istio/community/EARLY-DISCLOSURE.md

 3. Have a user base not limited to your own organization.
 4. Be a participant and active contributor in the Istio community.
 5. Accept the [Embargo Policy](#embargo-policy) that is outlined above.

-#### Additional membership criteria (Feb 14, 2022)

-As of February 14, 2022 there are additional criteria to be a member of the early disclosure list:

-6. Be a member of the [Envoy early disclosure list](https://github.com/envoyproxy/envoy/blob/main/SECURITY.md#members).
-7. Have a member of your organization be a participant in the Istio Product Security Working Group.
+6. Have a member of your organization be a participant in the Istio Product Security Working Group.
 This is a private meeting held alternating Wednesdays at 11am Pacific or 3pm Pacific to accommodate a world-wide community.
+Participants will be expected to actively contribute and fill the roll as security release lead on a quarterly rotational basis.

+#### Removal

-**Removal**: If your organization stops meeting one or more of these criteria after joining the list then you will be unsubscribed.
+If your organization stops meeting one or more of these criteria after joining the list then you will be unsubscribed.

+#### Envoy

+Because Istio works closely with Envoy, and is often involved in security vulnerabilities, members of the early disclosure list will inherently gain access to details about embargoed Envoy vulnerability details.
+While we do not currently require members to be a part of the [Envoy early disclosure list](https://github.com/envoyproxy/envoy/blob/main/SECURITY.md#members), we do expect that members will follow their embargo guidelines.
+Failure to do so, or at the request of the Envoy security team, may result in your removal from the early disclosure list.

 ### Request to join